husarion/panther_ros/panther_gazebo/README.md

 # panther_gazebo

-A package containing the launch files and dependencies needed to run the simulation in Gazebo.
+A package containing the launch files and dependencies needed to run the simulation in Ignition Fortress.

 ## Usage